HackOvert/GhidraSnippets/README.md

 ## Working with the Decompiler

 ### Print decompiled code for a specific function
+Ghidra's decompiler is an exceptional resource.
+In certain cases you might want to extract the decompiler output for a list of functions.
+Here's an easy way to gather that information.
+Just add your own file I/O code to dump everything to individual files for analysis.

 ```python
 from ghidra.app.decompiler import DecompInterface
 from ghidra.util.task import ConsoleTaskMonitor